SukanyaSinhaDTU/recipe-book/salads/mixed.md

      aside.

 2. **Assemble the Salad:**
-   - In a large bowl, combine the mixed greens, cherry tomatoes, sliced cucumbers, and shredded carrots.
+   - In a large bowl, combine the mixed greens, apple slices, cherry tomatoes, sliced cucumbers, and shredded carrots.
    - If using, add the toasted nuts and crumbled cheese to the bowl.

 3. **Dress the Salad:**